JiscSD/octopus/README.md

 A **Research Problem** can link to any type of publication.

-Each publication type can only link to the publication type before itself in the chain, for example an **Interpretation** can be linked to an **Analysis**.

 A **Peer Review** is a review of any type of publication, and so can also link to any type of publication.

+All other publication types can only link to the publication type before itself in the chain, for example an **Interpretation** can be linked to an **Analysis**.

 ---